-In order to help business leaders understand what AI is capable of, how it can be used, and where to begin an AI journey, it’s essential to first dispel the myths surrounding this huge leap in computing technology.
-Learn more in this AI cheat sheet.
+In order to help business leaders understand what AI capabilities are, how to use artificial intelligence and where to begin an AI journey, it’s essential to first dispel the myths surrounding this huge leap in AI technology.

 What is artificial intelligence?

-That doesn’t mean AI isn’t useful for businesses and consumers trying to solve real-world problems, it just means that we’re nowhere close to machines that can actually make independent decisions or arrive at conclusions without being given the proper data first.
-Artificial intelligence is still a marvel of technology, but it's still far from replicating human intelligence or truly intelligent behavior.
+AI isn’t truly intelligent, and it’s often as biased as the data we choose to feed into our ML models.
+That doesn’t mean AI isn’t useful for businesses and consumers trying to solve real-world problems, it means that we’re nowhere close to machines that can actually make independent decisions or arrive at conclusions without being given the proper data first.
+It’s also true that AI can tend to confirm our biases, rather than eliminate them.